aimms/how-to/Articles/331/331-responding-applications.rst

 #.
 The **data session**: this session is responsible for interacting with the user.
 Such a session only solves small mathematical programming problems.

 #.
 The **solver session**: this session is responsible for solving the Operations Research problem at hand.
-Solving an operational research problem may involve one or more mathematical programming problems.
+    Solving an operational research problem may involve solving one or more mathematical programming problems.

 Clearly these two sessions need to communicate with each other.